Small cancellation rings are non-amenable: Preliminaries

 If a given occurrence of an element of $\Mon$ in a word $A$ is not contained in any other occurrence of elements of $\Mon$, then it is called \emph{maximal}.
 In what follows we call them shortly \emph{maximal occurrences}, without mentioning $\Mon$.
 See~\cite{AKPR2}, Section~$3$, Definitions~$3.1$ and~$3.2$ for the detailed definition.

 The set of all maximal occurrences in a word $A$ such that they have $\M$-measure $\geqslant \tau$ is called \emph{the chart of $A$}.
 If there are no such occurrences, we say that the chart of $A$ is empty.
-In the next statement instead of a chart we use a virtual chart.
-This is a special extension of the chart of $A$ and its every element has $\M$-measure $\geqslant \tau - 2$ (see~\cite{AKPR2}, Section~$6$, Definition~$6.5$).
+In the next statement instead of a chart we use a term \emph{virtual chart}.
+This notion is a special extension of the notion of the chart of $A$ and its every element has $\M$-measure $\geqslant \tau - 2$ (see~\cite{AKPR2}, Section~$6$, Definition~$6.5$).